The New York LLC

 Once you file your NY Articles of Organization, the clock is ticking.
 You have exactly 120 days to publish a total of 48 newspaper ads in two newspapers in the county where your LLC was formed.

 We know.
 The New York LLC publication requirement is bonkers.
 It’s also expensive, depending on where you’re registered.
 New York City LLCs are looking at upwards of $1,500.
 But we have a solution.
 Hire us to serve as your registered agent or form your NY LLC, and you can use the address of our Albany office.
 It’s one of the cheapest places to publish in the state.
-You’re looking at around $100 – TOTAL – in publication fees.
+You’re looking at under $200 – TOTAL – in publication fees.

 After you publish, the newspaper will send you an Affadavit of Publication.
 You’ll use it to file the Certificate of Publication ($50) with the Department of State.